 But if you are always altering content and changing the appearance and tone of your company site, even the slightest tweak, Google will pick up on it.
 Your site will be deemed suspicious, and you may face penalties.

-All modern businesses need good SEO to succeed today.
+All modern businesses such as Dental & Healthcare need good SEO to succeed today.
 There are risks involved, but many are worth the effort because the results can be very favorable.